 Audit Committee Member Terms.
 Committee members shall serve terms following the fiscal year (i.e., July 1 – June 30).
 In the initial year, three of the voting committee members shall serve until June 30, 2028, and the remaining four voting members shall serve until June 30, 2027.
 The term of service in subsequent years shall be two (2) years.
 The Board shall fill any vacancies that occur prior to the end of a term by nomination and full Board vote.

 Selection Process and Criteria.
 Individuals shall apply to be considered by the Board for appointment to the Audit Committee, pursuant to the timeline adopted by the Board.
-Board members shall review applications submitted by interested candidates and nominate individuals based on an evaluation of established criteria.
+Board members shall review applications submitted by interested candidates and nominate four (4) individuals based on an evaluation of established criteria.
 The Board as a whole shall vote to select the committee members.
-The voting committee members selected by the Superintendent and the Forsyth County Commissioners shall be from the same pool of applicants as those reviewed by the Board.
+The three (3) voting committee members selected by the Forsyth County Commissioners shall be from the same pool of applicants as those reviewed by the Board.
 Audit Committee members must reside within Forsyth County and must have a minimum of five (5) years of experience in one or more of the following areas of expertise: public/governmental accounting or finance, experience with audits of similar size and type of organization, risk management and internal controls, business management, and/or legal compliance.

 The Audit Committee shall elect a Chair and Vice Chair each year from its community members.
 The election of Chair and Vice Chair shall occur at the last meeting of the year for the upcoming term.
 A member may not serve more than two consecutive years in the office of Chair or Vice Chair without a break in service.